ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ---

+## [fit] monitoring is unit testing
+## [fit] Add monitoring after
+## [fit] every outage

+^ What would have tipped you off that things were about to break?

+---

 # [fit] visibility is a prerequisite
 # [fit] but not a solution

 ^ We're still not actually scaling.
 CouchDB is still falling over.
+But we have the information we need: we know what's hot, what's okay, what's unstable.

 ---